Earning the Name

 In time, these constructionists of human terror were held accountable for the horror they left behind.
 The world was shocked to learn that what rained down on villages near the camps was not snow but human ashes.
 But time does not forget and history has its own global grand jury to ask critical counter questions demanding uncontrived answers.

-Who are the specific people in power who are meeting by choice to engineer such solutions?
+Who are the specific people in power who are meeting by choice and design to engineer such solutions?

 Who are the congressmen/women and senators who support the inhumane policies overtly and covertly by their silence?
 Who are the accomplices?